 I recently received a call from Detroit public relations firm Franco who were looking for a Detroit interiors photographer to shoot interior photography at the recently vacated Renaissance Center office space of Deloitte.
 As a result of the COVID pandemic, Deloitte Detroit was reducing the size of their office space and moving to a hybrid work model with many of their employees working at least part-time from home.
-Their beautiful Renaissance Center offices were now empty and new interior photography was needed by Franco’s client CBRE to market to the space which offers great views of Detroit, Lake St. Clair, the Detroit River, and Windsor, Ontario.
+With great views of Detroit, Lake St. Clair, the Detroit River, and Windsor, Ontario, these beautiful Renaissance Center offices were now empty and new interior photography was needed by Franco’s client, CBRE to market to the space.

 2012 and 2022 Interior Photography